agateau/pixelwheels/doc/map-format.md

 ## `material`

 Enum.
 Defaults to ROAD.
-Must be one of the values of the com.agateau.tinywheels.Material enum.
+Must be one of the values of the com.agateau.tinywheels.map.Material enum.

 ## `start`